wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 'helper' classes) and can be found in ``wagtail.contrib.modeladmin.helpers``.

-If you ever intend to write and use your own custom views with ``modeladmin``, you should familarise yourself with these helpers, as they are made available to views via the ``modeladmin.views.WMABaseView`` view.
+If you ever intend to write and use your own custom views with ``modeladmin``, you should familiarise yourself with these helpers, as they are made available to views via the ``modeladmin.views.WMABaseView`` view.

 There are three types of 'helper class':